Prefer to watch helpful content? Watch the video here:

 - Find a roomie – sharing your living space with someone else can help you avoid social isolation.
 If you don’t have anyone in your network you’d want to live with, there are services like Alycemates that match seniors up with college students and young adults as roommates.

 - Meet new people – even if a simple conversation with a stranger, a positive human connection can help.
-Take it a step further and find new friends with common interests by joining a new recreational activity.
+Take it a step further and find new friends with common interests by joining a new recreational activity or a Meetup group.

 - If you’re an adventurous badass and riding a motorcycle, ziplining or playing sports, wear a helmet.